Work with cross-region replication

 gcloud

-• SECONDARY_CLUSTER_ID is the ID of the primary cluster.
+• CLUSTER_ID: the ID of the secondary cluster

-• SECONDARY_CLUSTER_REGION is the region where the secondary cluster is located.
+• REGION_ID: the ID of the region where the secondary cluster is located

 Perform a switchover

-A switchover lets you reverse the roles of your primary and secondary cluster.
+A switchover lets you reverse the roles of the primary and secondary clusters by promoting a secondary cluster to a primary cluster for disaster recovery purposes.

 gcloud